pallavigkwd/CaloriePredictions/README.md

 all nutritional values from the original `nutrition` column: `['calories', 'total fat (PDV)', 'sugar (PDV)', 'sodium (PDV)', 'protein (PDV)', 'saturated fat (PDV)', 'carbohydrates (PDV)']`.

-Here are the first five rows of the resulting dataframe we worked with, we split the dataframe for improved readibility: <br>
+Here are the first five rows of the resulting dataframe we worked with, we split the dataframe for improved readibility:

+<br><br>

 | name                                  |     id |   minutes |   n_steps | ingredients                                                                                                                            |   n_ingredients |   average_rating |
 |:--------------------------------------|-------:|----------:|----------:|:---------------------------------------------------------------------------------------------------------------------------------------|----------------:|-----------------:|